mlabieniec/chatgpt-desktop/README.md

 ## Configuration
 1. obtain your openai api key from [here](https://openai.com)
-2. enter it into the app and start chatting. *it will be stored only in memory and not saved across sessions
+2. run the app, click API Key, enter it, start chatting. *it will be stored only in memory and not saved across sessions

 ### Client Development
 1. `cd client`